 Fraud is no longer carried out by sophisticated criminals.
 It’s too easy to do.
 It’s far too lucrative.
 And most of the time there are zero consequences.

-Hundreds of thousands of new fraudsters have been activated during the pandemic.
-Becoming a scammer is increasing in popularity with Scam-as-a-service models making it easier for people buy off-the-shelf tools that enable them to project attacks without any prior knowledge of coding.
-The Fraud as a Service Industry is growing exponentially as expert fraudsters and scammers turn their attention to selling their methods, services, and fraud-perpetrating-tech to others.
+Becoming a scammer is increasing in popularity with Scam-as-a-service models making it easier for people to buy off-the-shelf tools that enable them to project attacks without any prior knowledge of coding.
+The Fraud as a Service Industry is growing exponentially as expert fraudsters and scammers turn their attention to selling their methods, services, and fraud-perpetrating tech to others.
 Fraudster automation will rapidly accelerate, turning newbies into experts instantly.
 They may even begin to incorporate Ai to make them smarter, more targeted, and more human-like.
 These automated bots could include account opening bots, loan application bots, credential stuffing bots, and new hyper-realistic social engineering text and chatbots.

 There are a variety of fraud awareness topics that will help to educate your account holders.
 People need to remain vigilant in understanding how technology works.
 Criminals will attempt to exploit consumers through many channels, including email, SMS messaging, messaging services, and through direct calls to consumers.
 People are finally understanding that a cybersecurity incident can happen at any time, to anyone and that it really is everyone's responsibility to prevent it.